allen-li1231/zeppelin-vscode/README.md

 * Internally local changes to the notebook are updated to the Zeppelin server in every 3 seconds (by default), and local notebook file will be completely replaced by the server version __every time it is opened or activated__.
 You may disable this in settings.
 * If you cannot see the progress bar, it is in the text output, you can toggle output type by clicking "..." button at the left side of the cell output.
+* Please avoid modifying a running cell (i.e., editing, moving cell, cut/copy and paste cell.
+Deleting is allowed) as Zeppelin doesn't support this while VSCode does.
+If you accidentally did this, close and reopen the notebook to ensure the notebook is synced.
 * The interaction with local git is still under development, use with caution!

 ## Feedback